 Capacity Building Specialist

-Rachel, a native of North Carolina, joined the Campaign in 2018.
+Rachel, a native of North Carolina, joined Fact Forward in 2018.
 In her role as Capacity Building Specialist, Rachel provides support through training, technical assistance, and community mobilization to meet the identified needs of assigned local partners.
 Rachel holds a Master of Public Health and a Certificate in Drug and Addiction Studies.
-She has extensive experience working with the homeless population, youth with disabilities, mental health, suicide prevention, wellness programming, crisis intervention, and diabetes education and awareness for all ages regarding type 1 and type 2.
-Rachel has created, implemented, and provided technical assistance for various youth programs and has spoken at state-wide and national conferences in a professional capacity.
+She has extensive experience working with the homeless population, youth with disabilities, mental health awareness, suicide prevention, wellness programming, crisis intervention, sexual assault and domestic violence advocacy, and diabetes education/awareness for all ages regarding type 1 and type 2.
+Rachel has created, implemented, and provided curriculum, programming, and technical assistance for various youth programs and has spoken at state-wide and national conferences in a professional capacity.

-Rachel is a Board Member of Mental Health America of Greenville County, a Peer Mentor with the Association for Programs on Rural Independent Living (APRIL), Program Coordinator for an American Diabetes Association (ADA) summer camp for youth with type 1 diabetes, and active member in the success of the Diabetes Family Connection (DFC) in the Carolinas.
-She is excited to be a part of SC Campaign to Prevent Teen Pregnancy and utilize her health promotion and education skills in this capacity as it relates to sexual health.
+Rachel is a Board Member of Mental Health America of Greenville County, a Peer Mentor with the Association for Programs on Rural Independent Living (APRIL), an active committee member of the Diabetes Family Connection in the Carolinas, Board Advisory Member with Elevatus Training, and Family Representative with The Family Support Network of the Greater Triangle Area in North Carolina.